About

 What started as a simple idea slowly turned into something steady and lasting.

 OUDAR comes from that beginning — from shared memories and the instinct to make things by hand, without overthinking.
+The outfit are shaped between minimalist cuts and Mediterranean sensuality in the details.

 The name comes from Alice’s Greek roots. “οὐδέν” (oudén) means “nothing” — the void, an absence — and “ἀρ” (ar) comes from archè (ἀρχή), which means “the beginning”, the origin.